MCP training for engineering teams

 - [ ] Remove any connector that cannot justify its access.

-Tighter boundaries add setup work.
-That is the price of trust, and it is why MCP training has to be part workshop, part repo standard, not just a one-time demo.
+Tighter boundaries cost setup time.
+That is the price of trust, and it is why MCP training works best as part workshop and part repo standard, not a one-time demo.

 Where to go next

-Start from the related training topic and make the first exercise prove scope, verification, and ownership in the PR body.
+Start from the related training topic and make your first exercise prove scope, verification, and ownership right in the PR body.

 Related training topics